carbon-language/carbon-lang/docs/project/roadmap.md

 Automatic code formatting could be achieved many ways, but it seems useful to ensure the language and implementation both support use cases like formatting.

-### Executable semantic specification for core features with test cases
+### Carbon explorer specification for core features with test cases

 This should include both a human readable rendering of the formal semantics as well as an execution environment to run test cases through those semantics.
-The implementation should cover enough of the core language that example code, such as the above ports of woff2 and RE2 and the Carbon standard library, can be verified with carbon-explorer.
+The implementation should cover enough of the core language that example code, such as the above ports of woff2 and RE2 and the Carbon standard library, can be verified with Carbon explorer.

 ## Beyond 2022